Epoxy on Floors

 The epoxy does make for a slicker floor at first but it will not be slippery after walking on it a few times.
 Our epoxy is commonly used for penny floors.

 1. You would glue your pennies to the surface using Elmer's Glue (do not use super glue or hot glue the epoxy will reactivate the glue and the pennies will become detached).
 Let the glue dry.

 2. Once your glue has dried and you are not going to grout them you can skip this step and proceed to step three.
-If you are going to grout them in make sure you do that after the glue dries and allow the grout to dry for the recommend dry time of the grout.
+If you are going to grout them in making sure you do that after the glue dries and allow the grout to dry for the recommended dry time of the grout.

 3. After the glue and the grout have dried, in any rooms that have air vents on the floor make sure that you use a Temporary Dam to dam off the vents so that you don't get epoxy into them.
 You will also want to follow this same method in your bathroom to block off your drain hole for the toilet.

 4. You can now begin with the seal coat process.
 You need to make sure that the temperature stays above 75 degrees while you work with the product as well as 72 hours after you finish working with the epoxy for it to cure.
 You can use a space heater in the room or use the thermostat in your house (if you use your thermostat you will want to put it around 78 degrees because they are not 100% accurate).
 I would recommend letting the room acclimate to a higher temperature for at least 1 hour before you start your project.